Summary

 A stress x-ray or fluoroscopy may demonstrate excessive movement (instability) of the great toe joint when the great toe joint is stressed.

-An MRI will reveal evidence of the soft-tissue (capsular) injury.
+An MRI can reveal evidence of the soft-tissue (capsular) injury.

 A classification system has been presented by Clanton et al in 2007

-Grade 3: Complete tear with instability of the plantar soft-tissue
+- Grade 3: Complete tear of the plantar soft-tissue with instability of the great toe joint

 Treatment